Terroirs with Ancient Advantages

 Much of a grape’s distinctive character arises from the soil from which it is grown.
 Savor a vintage with an authentic sense of place, and you are tasting a wine that may have been 100 million years in the making.

 Tolosa sources much of its fruit from Edna Ranch which consists of six distinct sections, with 60 soil types and myriad microclimates encapsulating a remarkable spectrum of terroirs.
-Remnants of volcanic eruptions, fueled by clashing continental plates, share the landscape with calcium-rich sediments from tiny shells deposited on an ancient ocean floor and estuary.
+Remnants of volcanic eruptions, fueled by clashing continental plates, share the landscape with calcium-rich sediments from tiny shells deposited on an ancient sea bed and estuary.
 Degraded granite meets tufa precipitated in a vanished sea.
 Heavy clay fills the valley floor while sandstone and clay loam cover the hillsides.
 Limestone - the Holy Grail for Pinot Noir – blankets the slopes of a knoll.

 Combining these challenging, calcium-rich soil conditions and ancient seabed with the valley’s warm days and cool nights, you possess the ingredients for timeless and profound wines of diverse and distinctive character.